As someone who travels a lot, I’m always looking for unique places to stay and these WWII-inspired hotels and Airbnbs have won out!

 This you-gotta-see-it-to-believe-it property offers 13 extravagant guest rooms and 4 private cottages, a lakeside pool, private dock and boat tours of the lake, a 2-Michelin-starred restaurant, a croquet green, and plenty of parking for your Lamborghini.

 The building’s WWII paint job has been covered up but much of this incredible structure remains as it always has.
 Its controversial history may not be so obvious but there’s no denying the role Villa Feltrinelli played in World War II.
-For more on Mussolini and the WWII history of Villa Feltrinelli, click that link for a great article.

 11. The Corrugated Cottage WWII – Somerset, England